Ayushmi-Adh/Ayushmi-Adh/README.md

 ### Machine Learning Enthusiast | Data Science Explorer 🐍🤖📊

 Welcome to my GitHub profile!
-I'm Aayushmi Adhikari, a dedicated machine-learning enthusiast with a passion for exploring and applying data science concepts to real-world problems.
+I'm Aayushmi Adhikari, a dedicated machine learning enthusiast with a passion for exploring and applying data science concepts to real-world problems.

 I'm deeply fascinated by the potential of machine learning to transform industries & improve lives.